 Sharon is very proactive in managing her health.
 When she moved to Richmond from San Antonio, she brought all her records.
 She has a massage therapist that she works with regularly and she stays ever vigilant to manage her pain.

 “I haven’t been in physical therapy for three years but I was starting to have the tingling and burning that tells me it’s time to take action.”

-"My muscles are the loosest they have ever been," commented Sharon and she lay there chatting easily during the therapy.
+“My muscles are the loosest they have ever been,” commented Sharon as she lay there chatting easily during the therapy.